jblathiya1507/AI_ML_Blockchain/README.md

   - `pip install django-compositepk-model`   //for composite key
   - `pip install psycopg2`   //for use postgres server

-- And put that project folder of this project in this environment folder after the unzip this downloaded zip file..
+- And put that project folder of this project in this environment folder after the unzip this downloaded zip file.

 - Create database in postgres server,